CBaker007/Automated-Barn-Door-Tracker/Code/Readme.txt

           Sketch, Include Library, Add .ZIP Libary and add each one:
           ^ ESPAsyncWebServer.h: https://github.com/me-no-dev/ESPAsyncWebServer
           ^ AsyncElegantOTA.h: https://github.com/me-no-dev/AsyncTCP
+     6) You must change the microprocessor we are using in the board definitions.
+        In the Arduino IDE, under Tool, Board, select "NodeMCU-32S" (under ExpressIF) if using the recommended microprocessor from the parts list.

 When you download the Automated Barn Door Tracker code, open it in Arduino IDE and it should compile.